As covid-19 cases mount, flight attendants grow increasingly fearful of flying

 Paul Frishkorn, 65, who according to news reports died March 23, had been a flight attendant since 1997, starting his career with US Airways.

-Lori Bassani, past presidentof the Association for Professional Flight Attendants, which represents those who fly for American Airlines, called Frishkorn a “tireless advocate for the flight attendant corps.”
+Lori Bassani, past president of the Association for Professional Flight Attendants, which represents those who fly for American Airlines, called Frishkorn a “tireless advocate for the flight attendant corps.”

-On Monday, Transportation Workers Union International AFL-CIO announced the death of a second flight attendant from covid-19.
+On Monday, Transport Workers Union announced the death of a second flight attendant from covid-19.
 He was Ralph Gismondi, 68, a JetBlue flight attendant based at John F. Kennedy International Airport who had been with the airline for more than a decade.
 No other details were immediately available.

 A spokesman for the Pennsylvania Department of Health declined to provide details about Frishkorn’s case, saying the agency does not comment on individual cases.

-“Paul’s death sheds a solemn light on our profession as front line workers,” Bassani said, noting that in the weeks before his death, Frishkorn had spent time in the crew room at Philadelphia International Airport answering others’ questions about the virus.
+“Paul’s death sheds a solemn light on our profession as front-line workers,” Bassani said, noting that in the weeks before his death, Frishkorn had spent time in the crew room at Philadelphia International Airport answering others’ questions about the virus.

-“It underlines the risk to our members who continue to work as ‘essential workers’ in the airlines,” Bassani said, adding that it is a reminder that during this difficult time, “no precaution is too much to take.”
+“It underlines the risk to our members who continue to work as essential workers in the airlines,” Bassani said, adding that it is a reminder that during this difficult time, “no precaution is too much to take.”

 Airlines have drastically reduced service due to the pandemic.
-Southwest announced it would fly 2,000 fewer flights this month, a roughly 40 percent decrease.
+Southwest announced it would fly 2,000 fewer flights this month, roughly a 40 percent decrease.
 United has cut its overall schedule by 60 percent, with many flights carrying only a few passengers.
 After a crush of travelers rushing to return home from overseas and around the country, many airports have become ghost towns.
 In some cases, flights are operating at only 10 to 20 percent full.
 That leaves some wondering why airlines are flying at all.

-“Very clearly if you look at the maps, it’s spread through air travel and that’s one thing they’re not stopping and until they do, they’re going to continue spreading [the coronavirus] around the country,” said a New York- based flight attendant.
+“Very clearly if you look at the maps, it’s spread through air travel and that’s one thing they’re not stopping and until they do, they’re going to continue spreading [the coronavirus] around the country,” said a New York-based flight attendant.

 She, like others interviewed for this story, spoke on the condition of anonymity because she feared retribution from her employer.